 Nurses Utilizing Research, Service, and Education in Applied Practice

-Led by Dr. Deborah Reed of the UK College of Nursing, NURSE AP It is the translational stage of the modestly funded Nurse Agriculture Education Project (NAEP), which was initiated in 2001 to increase awareness of nurses in the southeast U.S. about health and safety issues in production agriculture.
-Between 2006 and 2011, the project expanded to respond to nurses across the United States.
-Since 2006, schools of nursing in at least 22 states have accessed the project; at least 30 students have been immersed in farm health and safety studies led by NAEP faculty; and more than 800 undergraduates received agricultural health and safety content during their nursing education.
+Led by Dr. Deborah Reed of the UK College of Nursing, NURSE AP It is the translational stage of the Nurse Agriculture Education Project, which was initiated in 2001 to increase awareness of nurses in the Southeast about health and safety issues in production agriculture.
+Between 2006 and 2011, the project expanded to respond to nurses across the U.S. Since 2006, schools of nursing in at least 22 states have accessed the project.

 The long-term goal of NURSE AP is to provide farm communities with tailored evidence-based health care and health promotion resources delivered by transdisciplinary teams.
 The intermediate goal is to advance agricultural health and safety nursing practice through emerging education and communication strategies (e.g., electronic delivery and distance learning), new clinical interventions, service learning opportunities, and community collaboration.
 Five schools of nursing in Kentucky, Tennessee, Alabama, and Louisiana are serving as initial project sites.